Merhawi2017/it-support/readme.txt

 Learning Git is going well so far.
 "I added this lione in the update-readme branch"
 "It's cloudy outside today."
-This is a new branch
+This is not a new branch